 Residential mold testing can range from $250 to $300 on average, while commercial mold testing can start at $500.
 Testing isolated areas can cost less, but most experts recommend more thorough testing.

 Professional mold inspectors can help determine if a home, office or commercial property contains unhealthy levels of mold.
-Mold is a natural part of the environment, according to the EPA, and can be found almost everywhere, including inside of homes in safe levels.
+Mold is a natural part of the environment, according to the Environmental Protection Agency (EPA), and can be found almost everywhere, including inside of homes in safe levels.
 However, mold can also damage a home and people’s health when it grows at an abnormal scale indoors.
-Typically caused by excess indoor moisture, mold spores can bloom and trigger allergies, respiratory illness and asthma.
-Many types of mold can trigger illness and allergies, most notable among them is Stachybotrys chartarum, commonly referred to as "black mold."
-Several factors affect the cost of having a professional mold inspection.
+A pro knows the signs of troublesome mold growth, and how to test in ways that don't make it worse.
+Here are some concerns you might have, and why it's a good idea to get this looked after sooner rather than later.

 Swab testing: $200–$300

 This test collects a surface swab from a potentially infested area for testing in a lab.
 Some pros have concerns about this being the sole test done because it only gathers a small amount of data from a certain area of the house.
 It’s frequently done in conjunction with air testing.